bell-kevin/Chapter-11-Example-Project-Binary-Search-on-Sorted-Random-Number-Array/README.md

 # Chapter-11-Example-Project-Binary-Search-on-Sorted-Random-Number-Array
 In this project, create a sorted integer array and implement a binary search to find a specific element and report its position.
 Ask the user how large the array is, fill it with random numbers, display it, sort it, and display it again.
 In a loop, ask the user which number to find, search for it, and report the position where it was found.
-The user will enter a sentinel value to stop the loop, and the program will respond with a goodbye message.
+The user will enter a sentinel value to stop the loop, and the program will respond with a goodbye message

 You will include unit testing in this project, for the binary search.
 After writing that code, test it with a fixed array, so it has predictable results.